What is Wakame seaweed?

 Wakame is one of the most popular & most delicious seaweeds to eat.
 It is very versatile and can be easily re-hydrated back to its original state in a matter of minutes (5-10 minutes in tepid water).
 The dried leaves will also recover their natural khaki colour upon re-hydration, and expand roughly 5 times in size.

 The texture is silky & visually appealing and its delicate taste makes it easy to include in a variety of dishes including . miso soup, Asian soups or salads,.
 Try it in more western-type preparations like vegetable stir-fry, Tofu salads and potato cakes.
 It can be used as a wrap to bake fish.
-A cousin of the Atlantic seaweed Alaria, it is suited to the same applications.
 Use Wakame as you would spinach or other green leafy land vegetables.
 Here are some recipe ideas for NZ Wakame or farmed/cut wakame

 NZ Wild Wakame will keep for years when kept dry and away from light.
 The leaves will expand about 5 times upon re-hydration; soak only what you need as shelf life is short after reconstitution (1-2 days in the fridge).